Samsung's Galaxy Z Fold 5 offers refinement but not much else

 Around the world, foldables are becoming all the rage, with companies like Oppo, Vivo, Royole and Huawei releasing foldable devices of their own.
 Still, none of these smartphones have officially made their way to the Canadian market.
 While Google has the Pixel Fold and there are ways of getting the device in Canada, even that phone isn’t officially available here.

-Samsung Galaxy Z Fold 5
+Galaxy Z Fold 5

-Samsung Galaxy Z Fold 4
+Galaxy Z Fold 4

 Display